Chocolate Cupcakes Recipe + Video

 You can see through the liners I used, that I filled mine about 2/3 full, just over halfway full.
 They had risen to the top of the cup, without spilling over during baking.
 The best way to do this is by using a #24 scoop.

 As much as you want that perfect 12 cupcakes only recipe, it is better to have extra cupcakes, than a huge mess in your oven and cake stuck to your muffin tin.
 Do not overfill your cupcakes!

 I used my Chocolate Cream Cheese Frosting to top these with and it was a heavenly and decadent combination.
+If you’re not a fan of cream cheese, you can make my Chocolate Buttercream Frosting instead.
 A great cupcake for birthdays or any get together.

 - 1 cup granulated sugar

 - 1 cup all-purpose flour (stir, spoon, and level when measuring)